Skip to content

 • Share the result with the Pool to archive each completed control.

-• Enter all relevant contacts (Borrowers, Lenders, Agent team) in the administrative record for each entity linked to the file, the afternoon after the day you have shared the results.
+• Enter all relevant contacts (Borrowers, Lenders, Agent team) in the Administrative form for each entity linked to the operation, during the afternoon following the day you have shared the results.

-Additionally, if you wish to modify a supporting document after adding Lender contacts without triggering notifications, use the mute function described in the article on Notification Settings.
+Additionally, if you need to modify a supporting document after adding Lender contacts without triggering notifications, use the mute function described in the article on Notification Settings.